There are simple things you can do to help reduce threats and ensure the future of koalas on the Gold Coast.

 Orphaned joey: Koala joeys typically stay with their mothers until they are about 12 months of age.
 A 12-month old koala weighs about 2.5 to 3 kilograms and is about the size of a football.
 Joeys on their own that are smaller than this may not survive and should be reported to Wildcare.

-The following koala health images were provided by the community when reporting their koala sightings through our online form.
+The following images of Koalas in poor health were provided by the community when reporting their koala sightings through our online form.